Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user clicks on the More information link of a consent notice.
+Triggered when the user has clicked on the More information link of a consent notice.

 Listener parameters